fivetran/dbt_jira/README.md

 ```
 # 🙌 How is this package maintained and can I contribute?
 ## Package Maintenance
-The Fivetran team maintaining this package **only** maintains the latest version of the package.
+The Fivetran team maintaining this package _only_ maintains the latest version of the package.
 We highly recommend you stay consistent with the [latest version](https://hub.getdbt.com/fivetran/jira/latest/) of the package and refer to the [CHANGELOG](https://github.com/fivetran/dbt_jira/blob/main/CHANGELOG.md) and release notes for more information on changes across versions.

 ## Contributions
-These dbt packages are developed by a small team of analytics engineers at Fivetran.
+A small team of analytics engineers at Fivetran develops these dbt packages.
 However, the packages are made better by community contributions!

 We highly encourage and welcome contributions to this package.
 Check out [this post](https://discourse.getdbt.com/t/contributing-to-a-dbt-package/657) on the best workflow for contributing to a package!

 # 🏪 Are there any resources available?
-- If you encounter any questions or want to reach out for help, please refer to the [GitHub Issue](https://github.com/fivetran/dbt_jira/issues/new/choose) section to find the right avenue of support for you.
+- If you have questions or want to reach out for help, please refer to the [GitHub Issue](https://github.com/fivetran/dbt_jira/issues/new/choose) section to find the right avenue of support for you.
-- If you would like to provide feedback to the dbt package team at Fivetran, or would like to request a future dbt package to be developed, then feel free to fill out our [Feedback Form](https://www.surveymonkey.com/r/DQ7K7WW).
+- If you would like to provide feedback to the dbt package team at Fivetran or would like to request a new dbt package, fill out our [Feedback Form](https://www.surveymonkey.com/r/DQ7K7WW).
 - Have questions or want to just say hi?
-Book a time during our office hours [here](https://calendly.com/fivetran-solutions-team/fivetran-solutions-team-office-hours) or send us an email at solutions@fivetran.com.
+Book a time during our office hours [on Calendly](https://calendly.com/fivetran-solutions-team/fivetran-solutions-team-office-hours) or email us at solutions@fivetran.com.